gmcaguilar/pitch-simula/PITCHME.md

 - Nygaard saw the potential with computer-aided simulations |

-- He wanted to standardize the procedures of describing a system using simulations.
-A programming language was a good tool for the job. |
+- He wanted to standardize the procedures of simulating a system using a programming language. |

-- However, he needed someone with more programming skills than he had... |
+- He needed someone with more programming skills than he had... |

 +++

 ### What is Simula

 - Simulation programming language |
 - Simula I and Simula 67 |
 - Object-Oriented |